Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The Hoare hyperspace monad

 \subsubsection{Monad axioms}

 \begin{prop} Let $X$ be a topological space.
 Then the following three diagrams commute.

 \end{prop}

-These diagrams are the topological analogues of basic facts of set theory.
+In terms of closed sets, these diagrams are the topological analogs of basic facts of set theory.
 For sets, the first two unitality diagrams state that the union over a singleton set of sets is the set itself, and that the union of singletons is the set whose elements are the respective singletons.
 The associativity diagram states that taking unions is an associative operation.
+In our double dualization frameworks, all three proofs are mere unfoldings of definitions.